-Three weeks before moving day, repot your plants into shatterproof containers so that they have time to get acclimated to the new pot before being moved.
+This gives your plants time to get acclimated to their new pots before being moved.
 Shatterproof containers will help ensure that any bumps or sudden movements won’t break anything, slice into the roots of your plant, or harm the soil.

 If you’re packing your plants to have movers shuffle them around for you, you’ll want to make sure you repot each of your plants.
 However, if you’re going to move your plants in your own car, you can decide whether the risk is enough to repot them or if you’re confident that you’ll drive safely enough to protect them.

-If you’re worried about how much space some of your more luscious, leafier plants will take up, prune them back two weeks before the move.
-Repotting and pruning two to three weeks before will give your plants some time to settle and decrease the risk of experiencing shock when moved to a new environment.
+Prune back leafier, bushier plants if you’re worried about how much space they'll take up, or if you're worried about long stems breaking during the move.
+Repotting and pruning two to three weeks before moving will give your plants some time to settle and decrease the risk of experiencing shock when moved to a new environment.

 Plants should be watered normally until two days before the move.
 After the move, wait to water your plants until after they’re in their new environment.
-If the soil is too wet while moving, it could freeze or provide a good environment for fungus, depending on what time of the year you’re moving.
+If the soil is too wet during the move, it could freeze or provide a good environment for fungus (or fungus gnats), depending on what time of the year you’re moving.

 When the time comes, how you pack your plants will largely depend on whether you’re transporting them yourself or having movers do the job.
-If you’re planning to take plants in your own car, you may find that it’s easy enough to just put small ones in an open box, set larger ones upright on the floor, and be on your way; however, if you’re packing the plants for professionals to move, there are some tips you’ll want to consider.
+If you’re planning to take plants in your own car, you may find that it’s easy enough to just put small ones in an open box, set larger ones upright on the floor, and be on your way; however, if you’re packing the plants for professionals to move, or if you have a lot of plants to move at once, here are some tips you’ll want to consider.

-If a plant is too big to move in a box, taking a cutting might be the happy medium between going without your plant entirely, or risking the safety of your plant and your other belongings.
-Before you decide to go this route, double-check to make sure the plant can be regrown from a cutting before taking one.
-If it can, use a clean pair of pruners or scissors to cut a healthy piece of plant the morning of your move.
-Be sure it’s part of the plant that can specifically be regrown, as not all plants propagate the same way.
+If a plant is too big to move in a box, taking a cutting might be the happy medium between going without your plant entirely or risking the safety of your plant and your other belongings.
+Before you decide to go this route, double-check to make sure the plant can be regrown from a cutting.

-Transporting the cutting itself is simple.
-Wrap it in a damp paper towel and secure it in a baggie or container so that it stays closed through the move.
-Be sure to keep the paper towel moist throughout the move and propagate the cutting as soon as possible after arriving at your new home.
+Step 2: Wrap the cutting in a damp paper towel and secure it in a sandwich bag or clear wrap so that it stays closed through the move.
+Be sure to keep the paper towel moist throughout the move, and propagate the cutting as soon as possible after arriving at your new home.